2026 Legislative Agenda: Build New Permanently Affordable Co-ops—and Preserve Existing Affordable Homes Through Co-op Conversion

 In the 2026 legislative session, SquareOne Villages is supporting two complementary priorities using Article XI‑Q bond financing:

-Priority 1: Add $100M to LIFT Homeownership to help build more new construction Permanently Affordable Housing Co-ops.
+Priority 1: Include $100M for LIFT Homeownership in SB5702, to help build more new construction Permanently Affordable Housing Co-ops.

 In 2025, the LIFT Homeownership program was restructured, and SquareOne’s Rosa Village Co-op became the first cooperatively owned housing to receive a LIFT Homeownership award—providing a strong example of what this model can deliver (see chart below).